sql-bi/docs/_mydocs/dax-internals/optimization-notes/horizontal-fusion.md

 ### Table applied to filter context
 Every time a table is applied to a filter context, fusion is not applied.
 This affects a number of cases:
 - Time Intelligence functions (like DATESYTD)
-- Predicates with range expressions (greater then, less than, ...)
+- Predicates with range expressions (greater than, less than, ...)
 - Use of TREATAS

 The following DAX query generates three xmSQL queries instead of one.